jpower432/trestle-demo-fork/markdown/system-security-plans/acme_fedramp_demo_ssp/ia/ia-3.md

 ## Control Statement

-The information system uniquely identifies and authenticates [organization-defined specific and/or types of devices] before establishing a [local; remote; network] connection.
+The information system uniquely identifies and authenticates [organization-defined specific and/or types of devices] before establishing a [Selection (one or more): local; remote; network] connection.

 ## Control Objective